Skip to content

 The system at work

-Volt shipped across both product lines simultaneously.
-The shared component library meant engineers built each pattern once, and the design team could focus on complex flows instead of re-solving basic UI.
+Volt shipped across both product lines.
+Engineers built each pattern once, and I could spend my time on the complex flows instead of re-solving basic UI for the second time in a different product.

 David Energy platform in production — MacBook showing Energy Spending dashboard with demand and consumption chart